SkillsFundingAgency/das-platform-building-blocks/README.md

             ...
     }
     ```
-2. Set the variable of the Azure resource names as follows:
+2. Set the top-level variable of the resourceNamePrefix and Azure resource names as follows:

     ```json
     "variables": {